tiavlovskiegor24/Quote-request-booking/booking_probability.md

 - Dually, for a fixed rate quantile $r$, the booking threshold $q^*(r)$ is the intersection of the vertical line at $r$ with the diagonal; projecting left gives the least request quantile that will accept that rate.
 - Moving the horizontal line upward (higher $q$) shifts the WTP rightward (higher rate quantile).

-### Conjugate thresholds and the market rejection curve
+### Adjoint thresholds and the market rejection curve

 The rejection rate answers the dual question: "At this posted rate, what share of the market walks away?"
 The lower closure $F_\flat(r) = [r,1]$ tells us that all accepting requests lie at or above the booking threshold $q^*(r)$; the rejecting requests are the ones *below* that threshold.
 With a uniform distribution of request quantiles on $[0,1]$, the market rejection curve is exactly the probability mass below $q^*(r)$:
 $$